Cadmus makes it easy to create flexible, authentic assessments. Use this guide to set up your first Cadmus Assignment.

 It’s helpful to look at your assignment in the Student Environment to understand what students will experience.

 Back in the LMS, turn on Student Preview mode.
-Click on the Cadmus Assignment link, and then click Go to my Assessment.
-A new window will open up with the assignment as students will access it.
+Click on the Cadmus Assignment link, and then click Go to my assessment to be taken to the Cadmus Student Environment.

-While you’re in the student environment, play around in the editor and check that your instructions clear.
-If you’re not completely happy with how your assignment looks, you can go back to the Teacher Environment to edit it.
+While you’re in the Student Environment, play around in the editor and check that your instructions are clear.
+If you’re not completely happy with how your assignment looks, you can always edit it back in the Teacher Environment.

 Well done!
 You’ve successfully set up your first Cadmus Assignment.